Vikuuu/Vikuuu.github.io/src/content/posts/building-git-part-3.md

 So what can we do?
 We can solve this problem by introducting a new abstraction called a `Lockfile`.
 This will be initialised with the path of the file we want to change, and it will attemp to open a file to write to by appending `.lock` to the original pathname.
-We need to pick a well-know name rather than generating a random pathname, because the whole point is to prevent two processes from getting access to the same resource at once, and this is easier if they're both trying to access the same file.
+We need to pick a well-know name rather than generating a random pathname, because the whole point is to prevent two processes from getting access to the same resource at once.
+And this is easier if they're both trying to access the same file.

 Let's begin writing.